Request to call (Puru)

 Solu-Khumbu District Administration Office (DAO) Permit: This permit is required for trekking in the Solu-Khumbu district, which includes the Everest region.
 The District Administration Office in Solu-Khumbu issues it.

-Trekking Agency Association of Nepal (TAAN) Permit: This permit is required for trekking with a licensed trekking agency in Nepal.
+Trekking Agency Association of Nepal (TAAN) Permit: This permit is required to trek with a licensed trekking agency in Nepal.
 The Trekking Agency Association of Nepal issues it.

-Nepal Tourism Board Permit: This permit is required for trekking with a licensed trekking agency in Nepal.
-The Nepal Tourism Board issues it
+Nepal Tourism Board Permit: The Nepal Tourism Board issues this permit, which is required for trekking with a licensed trekking agency in Nepal.

 During a short Everest Base Camp trek, you can expect to be provided with basic but hearty meals and accommodations.

-For meals, you can expect to be served various local and international dishes, including dal bhat (a traditional Nepali word made of lentil soup and rice), momos (Nepali dumplings), pasta, omelettes, and sandwiches.
+For meals, you can expect to be served various local and international dishes, including dal bhat (a traditional Nepali dish made of lentil soup and rice), momos (Nepali dumplings), pasta, omelettes, and sandwiches.

 Accommodations during the trek are typically in small guesthouses or lodges, which offer basic but comfortable rooms with twin beds and shared bathroom facilities.
 Some clubs may also offer hot showers (for an additional fee), and a few may have private rooms available.